 If you have been in the Local Government Areas that make up Greater Melbourne in Victoria since 11 June 2021 or have been to an interstate exposure venue in the last 14 days, you cannot enter a health care facility including hospitals, aged care facilities and disability accommodation services.

 Exemptions may be granted for end of life visits.

 Visitors must practise physical distancing of 1.5 metres.
 More than two visitors are permitted to provide end-of-life support and you may be asked to check in and provide contact details when visiting the hospital.

 - have been diagnosed with COVID-19 or asked to quarantine

-- have been asked to self quarantine due to travel overseas or interstate or close contact with a person who has COVID-19 in the previous 14 days
+- have had contact with a person with COVID-19 in the last 14 days

 - are unwell in any way, particularly with a fever, cough, sore throat and shortness of breath

 - are a close contact of someone with COVID-19, unless their quarantine period has ended